 This is a mathematical model used to describe a sequence of random events that occur independently and at a constant average rate over time or space.
 It is widely used in fields like queuing theory, telecommunications, and physics to model random phenomena such as arrivals, failures, or requests.
 The key characteristics of a poison process includes independence (occurrences of events are independent of each other) and stationarity (the probability of an event occurring in a given interval depends only on the length of the interval, not its position in time or space).
 This process can be defined by: \begin{itemize} \item A rate parameter \( \lambda > 0 \), which represents the average number of events per unit time or space. \item The number of events \( N(t) \) in a time interval \( [0, t] \), which follows a Poisson distribution as follows where \( \lambda t \) is the expected number of events in the interval \( [0, t] \): \end{itemize}

-Early research in modeling network traffic and synthesizing focused on using the Poisson process to accurately model the dynamics of network traffic.
-A major factor for utilizing the Poisson process, rooted in the principles of statistical independence, proved effective for certain scenarios~{\cite{NGN_Poisson}}.
+Early research in modeling network traffic and synthesizing focused on using the PP to accurately model the dynamics of network traffic.
+A major factor for utilizing the PP, rooted in the principles of statistical independence, proved effective for certain scenarios~{\cite{NGN_Poisson}}.
 Research was done to explore the limitations of Poisson modeling and identified scenarios where it failed to accurately represent the observed traffic patterns~{\cite{paxson1995wide}}.
-In the early 1990s, two groundbreaking papers revealed that both Wide Area Network (WAN) and Local Area Network (LAN) traffic exhibit Long Range Dependence (LRD) and self-similarity~{\cite{10.1145/167954.166255}, \cite{paxson1995wide}}.
-In addition, the authors of~{\cite{paxson1995wide}} show that Poisson processes are valid only for modeling the arrival of user sessions (TIELWET connections, FTP control connections), but they perform poorly for other WAN arrival processes.
-Therefore, it became evident that the Poisson process was inadequate for this task.
-Recognizing the limitations of the Poisson process, researchers initially explored modified approaches based on the Poisson process to capture LRD and self-similarity properties.
+In the early 1990s, two groundbreaking papers revealed that both WAN and LAN traffic exhibit Long Range Dependence (LRD) and self-similarity~{\cite{10.1145/167954.166255}, \cite{paxson1995wide}}.
+In addition, the authors of~{\cite{paxson1995wide}} show that PPs are valid only for modeling the arrival of user sessions (Telecommunication Network [TELNET] connections, File Transfer Protocol [FTP] control connections), but they perform poorly for other WAN arrival processes.
+Therefore, it became evident that the PP was inadequate for this task.
+Recognizing the limitations of the PP, researchers initially explored modified approaches based on the PP to capture LRD and self-similarity properties.

-One such alternative model used is the Poison Pareto Burst Process (PPBP).
+One such alternative model used is the Poisson Pareto Burst Process (PPBP).
 Ammar \textit{et al.}~{\cite{ns-3}} introduced a new tool for generating realistic internet traffic named NS-3, an open-source discrete-event network simulator for internet systems.
-By utilizing the Poisson Pareto Burst Process, the paper focused on capturing the LRD characteristics observed in real-world traffic.
+By utilizing PPBP, the paper focused on capturing the LRD characteristics observed in real-world traffic.
 The traffic model was validated using an autocorrelation function plot that revealed the LRD property of real-world internet traffic.